colinmollenhour/credis/README.markdown

 ## Clustering your servers

-Credis also includes a way for developers to fully utilize the [scalability of Redis cluster](https://redis.io/docs/latest/operate/oss_and_stack/management/scaling/) by using Credis_Client which is an adapter for the RedisCluster class from [the Redis extension for PHP](https://github.com/phpredis/phpredis).
+Credis also includes a way for developers to fully utilize the [scalability of Redis cluster](https://redis.io/docs/latest/operate/oss_and_stack/management/scaling/) by using Credis_Cluster which is an adapter for the RedisCluster class from [the Redis extension for PHP](https://github.com/phpredis/phpredis).
 This also works on [AWS ElastiCatch clusters](https://docs.aws.amazon.com/AmazonElastiCache/latest/dg/Clusters.html).
 This feature requires the PHP extension for its functionality.
 Here is an example how to set up a cluster:

 ### Basic clustering example